 You are first presented with the Dashboard interface upon logging in to Epiphan Live.
-The Dashboard interface contains many helpful elements used for confidence monitoring and streaming/recording control,
+The Dashboard interface contains many helpful elements used for confidence monitoring and streaming/recording control, described in the Elements in the Dashboard interface table below.

 The Dashboard view is responsive and automatically adjusts and repositions its elements to fit cleanly within any size web browser window.